sonatype-nexus-community/nancy/README.md

 ##### Via file

-By default, if a file named `.nancy-ignore` exists in the same directory that nancy is run it will use it, will no other options need to be passed.
+By default, if a file named `.nancy-ignore` exists in the same directory that nancy is run it will use it - no other options need to be passed.

 If you would like to define the path to the file you can use the following